 About the Artist: Xavier Cortada

-His science art practice is oriented toward social engagement and the environment.
-He has created art installations in the Earth’s poles to generate awareness about global climate change: In 2007, as a National Science Foundation Antarctic Artist and Writer’s Program Fellow, the artist used the moving ice sheet beneath the South Pole as an instrument to mark time; the art piece will be completed in 150,000 years.
+His science art practice is oriented toward social engagement and environment concerns.
+The artist has created art installations at the Earth’s poles to generate awareness about global climate change at points in between: In 2007, as a National Science Foundation Antarctic Artists and Writers Program Fellow, Cortada used the moving ice sheet beneath the South Pole as an instrument to mark time; the art piece will be completed in 150,000 years.
 In 2008, he planted a green flag at the North Pole to reclaim it for nature and launch an eco-art reforestation effort.

 Cortada often collaborates with scientists in his art-making:

-- Cortada is currently working with scientists at Hubbard Brook LTER on a water cycle visualization project driven by real-time data collected at a watershed in New Hampshire’s White Mountains.
+- Cortada currently serves on the Committee of Scientists at Hubbard Brook Experimental Forest, where he worked with scientists in developing a water cycle visualization project driven by real-time data collected at a watershed in New Hampshire’s White Mountains.

 Recent works that address Sea Level Rise and Global Climate Change include: